Invest Vancouver / Key Industries / Artificial Intelligence

 • 2019: Fujitsu, a leading Japanese information technology and services company, selects Vancouver for its global AI headquarters.

-• 2020: Mastercard invests $510 million to establish a lobal tech innovation centre in Vancouver focused on improving digital transaction security through advancements in cybersecurity.
+• 2020: Mastercard invests $510 million to establish a global tech innovation centre in Vancouver focused on improving digital transaction security through advancements in cybersecurity.
 AI, and the internet of Things.

 • 2021: Weir Group acquires Vancouver-based Motion Metrics to integrate their AI and machine vision technology in its mining value chain.